Indian Institute of Management Calcutta

 Indian Institute of Management Calcutta (IIM Calcutta or IIM-C) is a public business school located in Joka, Kolkata, West Bengal, India.
 It was the first Indian Institute of Management to be established, and has been recognized as an Institute of National Importance by the Government of India in 2017.
-Programmes offered by IIM Calcutta include a two-year full-time MBA,a one-year full-time Post Graduate Diploma(PGPEX-VLM), a one-year MBA for experienced executives, Doctor of Business Administration programme, a two-year full-time Post Graduate Diploma in Business Analytics, and a one-year full-time programme in Healthcare Management.
-IIM Calcutta is one of only three triple accredited business schools in India, and the first to get the recognition.
+Programmes offered by IIM Calcutta include a two-year full-time MBA, a one-year full-time Post Graduate Diploma (PGPEX-VLM), a one-year full-time MBA for experienced executives (MBAEx), Doctor of Business Administration programme, a two-year full-time Post Graduate Diploma in Business Analytics, and a one-year full-time programme in Healthcare Management.
+IIM Calcutta is one of only four triple accredited business schools in India, and the first to get the recognition.
 It is also the only business school in India which is a part of the CEMS Global Alliance in Management Education.

 History

 After India became independent in 1947, the Planning Commission was entrusted to oversee and direct the development of the nation.
 India proliferated in the 1950s, and in the late 1950s, the Commission started facing difficulties in finding suitable managers for the large number of public sector enterprises that were being established in India as a part of its industrial policy.
 To solve this problem, the Planning Commission in 1959 invited Professor George Robbins of the University of California to help in setting up an all India level institute of management studies.
 Based on his recommendations, the Indian government decided to set up two elite management institutes, named Indian Institutes of Management.

 Indian Institute of Management Calcutta was the first of these IIMs, and was established in November 1961 in collaboration with the MIT Sloan School of Management, the government of West Bengal, the Ford Foundation and the Indian industry.
-Its first director was K. T. Chandy, the former Chairman of Hindustan Unilever Limited.
-During the initial years of IIM Calcutta, several renowned academics and visionaries formed part of its core team, including Paul Samuelson, Jagdish Sheth, J K Sengupta, Peter S King, and Thomas Hill.
+Its first director was K. T. Chandy, the former chairman of Hindustan Unilever Limited.
+During the initial years of IIM Calcutta, its core team included Paul Samuelson, Jagdish Sheth, J K Sengupta, Peter S King, and Thomas Hill.

 In its initial years, IIM Calcutta operated from Emerald Bower, Barrackpur Trunk Road, Kolkata.
-The foundation stone of the current IIM-C campus in Joka, Kolkata, was laid by Morarji Desai, who was then the Deputy Prime Minister of India on 15 Dec 1968.
+The foundation stone of the current IIM-C campus in Joka, Kolkata, was laid by Morarji Desai, who was then the Deputy Prime Minister of India on 15 December 1968.
 The institute moved to the new campus in 1975.

 Campus

 The main campus of IIM Calcutta, covering 135 acre of area, is located in Joka, on the outskirts of Kolkata, India.
 The institute moved to its present campus in 1975.
+In December 2019, the institute sent a request to the state government seeking land to build another campus in New Town, Kolkata.